ELKS Care, ELKS Share. Are YOU an ELK?

 The ELKS Obligation

-The charitable and benevolent activities of his Lodge frequently require the personal attention of members other than its officers.
+The charitable and benevolent activities of a Lodge frequently require the personal attention of members other than its officers.
 Each member should readily respond to any official call upon him for any fraternal service that may be within his reasonable capacity to render.

 How to Apply